CHS logo

 Tim has worked as an advertising executive, marketing professional and national sales trainer for more than 45 years.
 He and his wife founded The Other 50% Foundation, Inc., a Boston based non-profit dedicated to telling the untold stories of American history.
 Tim has run two Boston Marathons and is the single most devoted Boston sports fan living today.
 He is also the 3rd great grandson of General Benjamin Franklin Butler.
 He and his wife have three children, six grandchildren and live outside Charlottesville, Virginia.

-Bernard Holley - Executive Committee Member
+Liza Rodman - Executive Committee Member

 Jennifer Wiggins - Executive Committee Member